 From 5 km to 20 km a day

 You may think that you need to hit the road really hard and try doing 20km each day, but that is really not necessary.

 First, you may get tired very fast and even don’t want to go to Camino de Santiago, second, it takes 4-5 hours to walk 20km, so you need quite a lot of free time every day.

 Later on, especially on weekends, when you have more time, try to walk 10-20km a day and see how you feel.
-It’s very good time to test your hiking shoes.
+It’s a very good time to test your hiking shoes.
 DO NOT GO TO SPAIN WITH BRAND NEW SHOES.

 You may join your local nordic walking group.
 That’s a very good place to keep your motivation high.
-People who do such thing usually are very nice and friendly.
+People who do such things usually are very nice and friendly.
 As well, if there’s no group in your city, you can buy hiking poles and try to train with them as well.

 Another thing is that you could join your local gym.
 The reason is very simple.
-You will be carrying your backpack on your shoulders every day and it may hurt as hell.
+You will be carrying your backpack on your shoulders every day and it may hurt like hell.
 I had this particular problem for a very long time on my first Camino and it’s really irritating.
 The pain in the back can be as unbearable as teeth pain.
 It’s like someone is stabbing you in a back with a knife every step you make.

-So gym is a very good place to strengthen your shoulders and back.
-Ask your trainer to recommend some exercises for your back, shoulders and do it 1-2 times every week.
+So the gym is a very good place to strengthen your shoulders and back.
+Ask your trainer to recommend some exercises for your back, shoulders, and do it 1-2 times every week.
 Do not overdo it, you are there not to build crazy big muscles or shred it, you are here just to strengthen them and get you prepared.

 What to expect?

 If you walk 3-5 times a week and go to the gym 1-2 times a week, you should be really prepared to do your Camino.